I think about the first moment when I stepped out on faith alone. How that felt.

 This is what the Sovereign Lord says: Look!
 I am going to put breath into you and make you live again!
 I will put flesh and muscles on you and cover you with skin.
 I will put breath into you, and you will come to life.
 Then you will know that I am the Lord.”
 (Ezekiel 37:5-6)

 Stepping out in faith is a normal part of our Christian life.
-I’ve written over the years about not knowing why or how and keeping faith in the tough times, but there are the everyday decisions too, such as where to send the kids to school, or when to make a career change or how to have a difficult conversation.
+I’ve written over the years about not knowing why or how and keeping faith in the tough times, but there are the everyday decisions that require faith such as where to send the kids to school or how to handle job loss.

 And so today I don’t know the decision you wrestle or the invisible barrier in front of your face, in front of your heart.
 I don’t hear the whispers that make you pull back or see the fences that make you feel unheard or unworthy.
 But I know them.
 I experience them too.